Amadeus-AI-Official/pt-br-llms/README.md

 ## 🎉 News

-- **[2025-xx-xx]** 🔥 We are excited to introduce a chronological survey that collects papers and projects on Brazilian Portuguese LLMs!
+- **[2025-xx-xx]** 🔥 We are excited to introduce our chronological survey that collects papers and projects on Brazilian Portuguese LLMs!

 ## 🎈 Citation